Advancements

 • skin problems (acne, hives, rashes)

-But, Dr. Durve says you can apply pressure to ear seeds as many times per day as you want to maximize the effects.
+To maximize the effects, you can apply pressure to activate ear seeds as many times per day as you want, Dr. Durve says.

-Patients should activate their ear seeds at times that correlate with the condition being treated.
-For instance, if you’re using ear seeds to reduce the frequency and intensity of headaches, “the seeds can be used as a headache initiates, or they might prevent a headache from coming on together,” she says.
+Patients should stimulate their ear seeds at times that correlate with the condition being treated.
+For instance, if you’re using ear seeds to reduce the frequency and intensity of headaches, “the seeds can be used as a headache initiates,” she says.
+“They might prevent a headache from coming on or reduce its intensity.”

 Diagram breaks down 60 conditions that can be treated with ear seeds.
 Source: TCMTips.com